Memphis Grizzlies: Television and radio

+Beginning with the 2026–27 season, regionally telecast Grizzlies games air on the DAZN streaming platform.

-The Grizzlies appear on television on the pay-TV channel FanDuel Sports Network Southeast, owned and operated by FanDuel Sports Network.
+Prior to 2026 the Grizzlies appeared on television on the pay-TV channel FanDuel Sports Network Southeast, owned and operated by FanDuel Sports Network.
 The TV broadcast crew is play-by-play announcer Pete Pranica, analyst Brevin Knight and sideline reporter Rob Fischer.
 Since the 2024–25 season, 5 games are simulcast over-the-air on Gray Media owned WMC-TV, WSMV-TV and WBXX-TV.

 On radio, the Grizzlies are heard on their flagship station WMFS-FM "ESPN 92.9".
 The radio broadcast crew is play-by-play announcer Eric Hasseltine, and analysts Hank McDowell and Elliot Perry.